weavers-space/rwsnippets/README.md

 ### How to get the snippets library

-After you download and install the GitHub for Mac application, simply click on the `Clone in Desktop` button on the right sidebar of this page.
+After you download and install the GitHub for Mac application, you will need to launch the app and go through the setup process.
+Then simply click on the `Clone in Desktop` button on the right sidebar of this page.
 The repository will be opened in GitHub.app and prompt you to save the files locally.

 Now you just need to open the `RapidWeaverSnippets.cbxml` file from teh saved repository and it will open inside CodeBox.